emveleva/GameSpace/README.md

 ---

-## Asynchronous Processing
+## ⚡ Asynchronous Processing

-Celery is used with Redis for background task processing.
+Celery with Redis is used for background task processing.

 ### Features:
 - Sends email notifications when a review is added to a game